Michelle Andrade, Pharm.D.

 Jamie Godin, Pharm.D.

-Jamie Godin, Pharm.D. is a Clinical Pharmacist at the Elliot Hospital.
-She currently staffs in the Emergency Department and the Central Pharmacy.
-Dr. Godin serves as the Infectious Disease preceptor for PGY-1 residents.
+Jamie Godin is a Clinical Pharmacist at the Elliot Hospital.
+She currently staffs in the Emergency Department, Cardiac ICU, Post Surgical and Medical floors as well as the Central Pharmacy.
+Dr. Godin serves as the preceptor for the required infectious disease rotation for PGY-1 residents.

 Molly S. Mortimer, Pharm.D., BCPS